Welcome to the Chairperson's Toolkit Help Section!

 Then click Save & Continue to go to Step 3.

-Tasks are listed in the approximate order when they ought to occur.
-You can customize the list by changing dates to fit your schedule, edit or remove tasks, AND you can add your own.
+Tasks are displayed in the approximate order when they ought to occur.
+You can customize the calendar by moving tasks to fit your schedule, editing or removing tasks, AND you can add your own.
+To move a task, just drag and drop it in the desired location.

 Many task descriptions contain direct links to materials that will help you complete the task.
 This will reduce the time needed to search for materials in Fair Files.

-Editing Tasks: When you click "Edit" an overlay box will appear, Here you can change the name of the task, change the description, or change the date.
+Editing Tasks: When you click on a task on the calendar, or "Edit" on the Checklist view, an overlay box will appear.
+Here you can change the name of the task, change the description, or change the date.
 When you change a date, it will ask you for the start date and the end date (most tasks will start and end on the same date).

 Adding Your Own Tasks: When you click the green "Add Event or Task" button, a similar overlay box will appear.
 Here you can add your own task, time, and description.
 Click Save and the task will be added to your checklist.